 After you check in with one of our reception team, the specialist or referral veterinarian will meet with you and your pet.
 They will generally perform a physical exam, obtain a complete medical history, and evaluate the pet’s condition.
 Additional examinations or diagnostics may be required in order to obtain an accurate diagnosis of your pet’s condition.

 Yes.
-We usually make appointments on the first available basis within the department but if you have a preference, please have your veterinarian state it or make the request when your appointment is made.
+We usually make appointments for the earliest available time within the department.
+If you have a preference, please have your veterinarian state it or make the request when your appointment is made.

 Our practice only provides specialist & referral services.

 For example, we do not perform vaccinations, regular spays or neuters.

 It is therefore crucial for your pet’s overall health that we act an extension of your regular veterinary practice team and work with them on a referral basis.